LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 # Schema: Tenant Data

-The schema is based on the resources and types identified in the `FHIRResourceType.ValueSet`.
+The schema is based on the resource types in `FHIRResourceType.ValueSet`.
 Each resource has a set of supporting tables for FHIR Search Parameters.

 > ![mt-table.png](mt-table.png)

 ## Managing the TABLESPACE

-Each tenant receives a tenant specific tablespace.
+Each tenant receives a tenant-specific tablespace.
 The tablespace is managed automatically with a default block storage size ([EXTENTSIZE](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.admin.dbobj.doc/doc/c0004964.html)) of 128.
 Note, The extentsize is multiplied by the pagesize to arrive at a storage block.

 The schema is created in the multi-tenant schema  and subsequently allocated using `fhir-persistence-schema`.